-The machine vision community has proposed innovative ideas to solve many real-world problems.
-The idea of modern deep learning initially started with shallow convolution layers proposed by \cite{LeNet}.
-Thereafter, \cite{AlexNet, vggnet} increased the depth of the networks to further explore the potential of CNN.
-In this sequence, ResNet \cite{resnet} came up with the idea of residual learning using skip connections, which helps the efficient tensor operations even in deeper layers of the network.
-The researchers proposed many architectural changes \cite{inceptionv1, densenet, inceptionFace2, inceptionv2Face, densenetFace} to further investigate CNNs in machine vision and in face recognition tasks.
+The researchers introduced many architectural changes \cite{inceptionv1, densenet, inceptionFace2, inceptionv2Face, densenetFace} to further investigate CNNs \cite{vggnet, resnet} in machine vision and in face recognition tasks.
 In these designs, each convolution operation progressively reduces spatial detail in the feature map while enhancing the depth of semantic information, enriching the features with higher-level knowledge at each layer.
 The reduction in spatial information effectively retains only the most relevant neighborhood details, filtering out redundant or less meaningful data.
 The semantic knowledge along the channels, also known as abstract-level information, makes the network more robust regarding diffeomorphisms.